numerique-gouv/lasuite-landingpage/README.md

 To learn more about Next.js, take a look at the [Next.js Documentation](https://nextjs.org/docs).

+## Contributing
+This project is intended to be community-driven, so please, do not hesitate to get in touch if you have any question related to our implementation or design decisions.

 ## License

 This work is released under the MIT License (see [LICENSE](./LICENSE)).